itpixelz/wp-generator-remover-dawsun/README.txt

 = I have installed the plugin, whats next? =

-Just install the plugin and activate it, thats it, no further settings are needed.
+Just install the plugin and activate it, thats it.